Ohio CCW Application Checklist

 - You must be a resident of your home county for at least 30 days.

-2. Find a qualified CCW instructor and complete the required 12-hour course to obtain your Certificate of Competency.
+2. Find a qualified CCW instructor and complete the required 8-hour training to obtain your Certificate of Competency.

 - Your Certificate of Competency must be no more than 3 years old to qualify for a concealed handgun license.
 Note: Your concealed handgun license will be proof of training for your first license renewal.